geoskimoto/SNOTEL-regression-null-estimating-tool/README.md

 Training and checking model fit with RMSE.
 Function allows for the evaluation of mutiple models choosing different SNOTEL stations as predictors.
 ![check_model](/check_model.png)

-After a good model is found using appropriate nearby stations as predictors, predications can be made on null data.
+After a good model is found using appropriate nearby stations as predictors, predictions can be made on null data.
 ![make_predictions](/make_predictions.png)